 The feeling of exhaustion never seems to go away.
 I still find myself 15 years down the line going to bed late or wake up at odd hours.
 I don’t think it will ever stop.
 But I do take comfort in knowing that while it has taken a lot from me, I still manage to live beyond it.

 There’s a lot more that goes into managing diabetes then the physical stuff.
 But I wasn’t prepared for everything else that would follow.
 The frustration, depression, anxiety, sadness, anger, guilt, shame, fear, burnout, all of it.
 Some has comes in spurts, some even all at once.

-One day I can be absolutely fine, and then the next day I feel utterly defeated.
-I once thought that I was the only one who felt like this because my doctors never really mentioned how diabetes can affect ones emotions.
+One day I can be absolutely fine, and then the next day I can feel utterly defeated.
+I once thought that I was the only one who felt like this because growing up I didn’t know or talk to anyone that had diabetes.
+My doctors also never really mentioned how diabetes can affect ones emotions.

 I used to think that showing weakness was a sign of failure.
-That I have to constantly live up to expectations and be evaluated on how well I’m doing and how I can improve.
+That I have to constantly live up to expectations and be judged on how well I’m doing and how I can improve.
 But what I’ve learned is that I’m still here, and if I’m still here I’m giving it my all.
-I’ve learned to turn my weaknesses into a strength, share and relate with those going through the same thing, and find ways to continue to better myself.
+I’ve learned to turn my weaknesses into a strength, share and relate with those going through the same thing, and find ways to help support my cause.